ngorm/ngorm/.github/CONTRIBUTING.md

 ### Commit messages

 The commit message title must follow the following pattern.
-Not that the sections of the patterns are separated by one space.
+Note that the sections of the patterns are separated by one space.
+The body of the commit message should contain in depth description of the change.

 	[TPACKAGE|PACKAGE/SUBPACKAGE}KEY_WORD] [ACTIONS] : [SHORT DESCRIPTON]